Elder Abuse is:

 • Taking money an older adult needs, “borrowing” money with no intention to pay it back, tricking someone to buy something he/she has no use for.

-• Neglecting an older adult’s physical, medical and emotional needs.
+• Neglecting an older adult’s physical, medical, and emotional needs.

 What to Look for:

-• Unexplained injuries, bruises, burns.
+• Unusual injuries, bruises, burns.

-• Excessive fear, withdrawal, agitation.
+• Increased fear, withdrawal, agitation.

 • Changes in appetite; unusual weight gain or loss.